ROWAN LEGAL

 The employment agency and the user company must ensure that the working conditions and the remuneration of the temporarily assigned employees are not worse than the conditions of the user’s employees performing the same and/or similar work.

 In addition to the case of an employment agency, an employer may also assign its employees to another employer.
-The agreement on temporary assignment may be concluded between an employer and an employee 6 months after the commencement of the employment at the earliest.
+The agreement on temporary assignment may be concluded between an employer and an employee six (6) months after the commencement of the employment at the earliest.
 Remuneration for temporary assignment is forbidden.

 Changes To The Contract

 The terms and conditions of the employment contract may only be changed in writing upon mutual agreement by the parties.
-In certain special cases, the employer is obliged/entitled to transfer the employee to another type of work without their consent (e.g., the employee has lost capability to perform his current work)
+In certain special cases, the employer is obliged/entitled to transfer the employee to another type of work without their consent (e.g. the employee has lost capability to perform his current work).

 Change In Ownership Of The Business

 Under Czech Law, when the enterprise or part of it is sold or rented, the rights and obligations arising from the employment relationships established between the employer and the employees are transferred from the seller (lessor) to the buyer (lessee).
 New employment contracts with the respective transferred employees need not be concluded.
+The transfer of rights and obligations arising from the employment relationships may also occur in other cases provided for by law.

 Social Security Contributions